-There is a fairly robust body of evidence for this position, which can be seen by looking at the following factors:
+There is a fairly robust body of evidence that supports this position, which can be divided up into the following categories:

 ⚬ Environmental Protection